 These small cuts are needed to let the steam out of the squash so it doesn’t explode.
 (And trust me, you don’t want this to happen because it’s messy!)

-Preheat the oven to 400F.
-Place the squash on a baking sheet and put it in the oven.
 Bake the butternut squash for about 60 to 75 minutes or until you can easily pierce it with a fork.
 If you are not sure if the squash is done, just bake it for another 10 to 15 minutes because it tastes better when it’s properly cooked through.

 How to Roast Butternut Squash Halves

-One of the most popular ways of cooking butternut squash is roasting butternut squash halves.
-A cut in half butternut squash will roast much faster than whole butternut squash and the cut surfaces will caramelize while baking which intensifies the flavor.
+A cut-in-half butternut squash will roast much faster than whole butternut squash, and the cut surfaces will caramelize while baking, which intensifies the flavor.

 Preheat the oven to 375F.
 Oil the cut side of the squash with olive oil and place the squash halves on a baking sheet.
 Roast the butternut squash halves for 30 to 45 minutes until fork tender.